What Did Solomon Ask For in the Bible: Wisdom Over Wealth

 FAQs

-What exactly did Solomon ask God for?
+What exactly did Solomon ask God for in the Bible?

-Is Solomon's request connected to any Psalms?
+Is Solomon's request relevant to Islam?

 0 Community answers